Local Black Leaders Featured on Street Banners

 He died on Jan.
 2, 1994 and is buried on BCU’s campus.
 BCU’s 3,000-seat multi-purpose arena, Moore Gymnasium, is named after him.
 He also has a memorial plaque in front of the Richard V. Moore Community Center located at 554 Dr. Mary McLeod Bethune Blvd.

 Jan.
 31, 1919 – Oct.
 24, 1972

 Jackie Roosevelt Robinson was a professional baseball player who became the first African American to play in Major League Baseball on April 15, 1947.
-This iconic moment took place at the historic Jackie Robinson Ballpark, a stop on the city’s Black Heritage Trail.
+He integrated spring training the year before at the historic Jackie Robinson Ballpark, a stop on the city’s Black Heritage Trail.
 The ballpark has a commemorative bronze statue of Robinson as well as a dedicated museum.